wolberine/docs/markdown/tutorials/onboarding-kit.md

 preview_image: "/wp-content/uploads/2017/02/onboarding-lesson1-wiring.png"
 ---

-### Overview
+### Introduction
+Hi and welcome to using the Hologram platform!
+This set of tutorials is meant to be used with the Onboarding Kit purchased through the store.
+The purpose of these lessons is to demonstrate how you can robustly and securely build an IoT device with a few clicks and some lines of code.
+The lessons walk users through much of the basic aspects of using the Hologram platform: from using Dash pin functionality all the way through sending an SMS to the Dash from your phone, parsing the message on the Dash, and sending data back to your phone.
+Get excited!

-#### Bill of materials
+#### Bill of Materials
+The first thing we should do is make sure you have all the supplies you need for your Onboarding Kit.
+You should have:

 * 1 button
 * 1 LED
-* 2 Xohm resistors
+* 2 1.2 kohm resistors
 * 2 male-female 3-wire bundles
-* 10 male-male 3" wires
+* 7 male-male 3" wires
-* PIR sensor
+* 1 PIR sensor
-* DHT11 temperature sensor
+* 1 DHT11 temperature sensor
-* Power brick
+* 1 Power brick
-* Dash Kit
+* 1 Dash Kit
     * Antenna
     * Dash
     * SIM
     * USB
-* $5 promo balance (for purchasing phone number)
+* $5 promo balance on your account (comes free with your Onboarding Kit)

-#### Lesson plan
+#### Prerequisites
-6+ lessons which walk through exercising Dash functionality.
-The first six lessons start and an LED blinking and build toward reading sensors and using inbound(SMS)/outbound(cloud) messages to report status and control the Dash

-* Future opportunities are to work on low-level features such as alarms, timers, sleep modes
-* Presumes some knowledge of Arduino programming/IDE
-* Presumes user has walked through the Dash set-up guide
-* Lesson Plan introduction will discuss what we're building and why
-  * A security system
-  * Demonstrate full list of basic Dash features
-* Some random ideas
-  * Link to community forum questions on bottom of each page
+This tutorial is not meant to teach people the ins and outs of working on embedded systems.
+Rather, it's meant to get people who are already familiar with embedded systems (i.e. the Arduino) up and running quickly on the Hologram platform.

+Make sure you've already completed the Dash quickstart guide before beginning this tutorial.
+This guide can be found at hologram.io/start.
+Once you've completed this, come back and go through the lessons!

+Remember, the full Hologram platform functionality (Dash, connectivity, APIs, and cloud) documentation can always be found on our main docs page: http://hologram.staging.wpengine.com/docs/.

 ### Lesson 1 - Blink an LED

-* Blinking an LED is quick and easy on the Dash.
+Blinking an LED is quick and easy on the Dash.
 It works just like blinking an LED on the Arduino.
 The differences between blinking an LED on the Arduino and the Dash lie in the different capabilities of the pinouts on each platform.
 The Dash has 36 pins that are capable of several functions.
 See the diagram below for capabilities: (insert our wiring diagram)

-* The first step is to place your Dash on the breadboard and wire up the components.
+The first step is to place your Dash on the breadboard and wire up the components.
 See the Fritzing sketch below for a visual placement diagram.
   Please note the short edge of the LED is the negative terminal and should be connected to ground.